Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

     >**If your Z-axis gantry plate has these extra threaded holes indicated in green, complete Step 1.
 If not, no worries - move onto Step 2.**

 1. We will use one of the extra holes as another mounting point, for more stability.
 Grab the M6-14 mm button head screw, and partially thread it into the Z-axis gantry plate.
 Leave about 7mm (1/4 inch) sticking out.
-Then use the screw to anchor the ATC spindle through the slot on the mounting plate.
+Then use the screw to **anchor the ATC spindle** through the slot on the mounting plate.
+This is the only bolt that we **won't be tightening**.

 1. With the ATC spindle held against the X-axis gantry, install the two (2) M6 shoulder screws in the lower holes.
 Start them by hand, then tighten fully.